 - Can I collaborate with someone?
 If so, how is the allocation of stipends decided?

-Distance Education courses at IU South Bend are offered completely online using several synchronous and asynchronous computer-based delivery systems.
-Faculty members may offer their courses using a combination of the following systems: a) IU's open source course management system, Oncourse CL, b) audio recordings of Powerpoint presentations using Camtasia software program, c) podcasts and/or vodcasts, d) video streaming, and e) Adobe Connect, also known as Breeze.
+Distance Education courses at IU South Bend are offered completely online, distance, or hybrid using several synchronous and asynchronous computer-based delivery systems.
+Faculty members may offer their courses using a combination of the following systems: a) IU's open source course management system, Oncourse CL, b) audio recordings of Powerpoint presentations using Camtasia software program, c) podcasts and/or vodcasts, d) video streaming, and e) Adobe Connect.

-Each semester, a Call for Proposals (CFPs) will be announced by the Center for Distance Education at IU South Bend inviting faculty to submit a proposal to develop a distance learning course.
-CFPs will include guidelines for the application process, an application form, and deadline for application submission.
-Aside from hard copies, this information can also be found at https://www.iusb.edu/distance-learning/for-faculty/grants.php Faculty members are encouraged to discuss their plans with their department chairs.
-A stipend is awarded to faculty members who will then work closely with staff in IT, IMS, UCET and the CDE.
-The CDE will be offering Q&A sessions to coincide with the CFPs.
+Each semester, faculty are encourages to apply for funding to develop as DE course and more information can be found at https://www.iusb.edu/distance-learning/for-faculty/grants.php Faculty members are encouraged to discuss their plans with their department chairs.
+A stipend is awarded to faculty members who will then work closely with a CDE staff.
+The CDE will be offering Q&A sessions to coincide with the proposal submission deadline.
 For additional information, interested parties may request a meeting with the CDE Director or Distance Education & Technology Specialist listed in https://www.iusb.edu/distance-learning/contact.php

 The application form asks for a clear description of the distance learning course, including what technological tools will be used to develop and deliver the course.
 A syllabus should be included.
 Several signatures are required in the application form: the faculty member developing the course, the department chair or director, and the school dean.